wesleygrimes/angular-dynamic-content/README.md

 ### Create a new DynamicContentOutletGuard

 Create a new file underneath the folder `src/app/dynamic-content-outlet` named `dynamic-content-outlet.guard.ts`.
-This serves as a stop-gap to prevent accidental navigation to the routes as techincally the dynamic components are lazy-loaded Angular routes.
+This serves as a stop-gap to prevent accidental navigation to the routes as technically the dynamic components are lazy-loaded Angular routes.

 ```
 import { Injectable } from '@angular/core';